GSK-Biostatistics/tab2neo/README.md

 ]
 )
 ```
 And finally we can create Term nodes using `create_ct`.
-Here the class with label 'Parameter' is being linked with [:HAS_CONTROLLED_TERM] relationships to 'Age' and 'Sex'.
+Here the class with label 'Parameter' is being linked with [:HAS_CONTROLLED_TERM] relationships to 'Age' and 'Sex' Term nodes.

 ```python
 mm.create_ct(